nirmalrv8/nirmalrv8/README.md

 # About Me

 🌍 **Hello!
 I’m Nirmal**
-A passionate Software Engineer based in New Zealand, specializing in crafting elegant solutions with **Node.js**, **React** and **Angular**.
+A passionate Software Engineer based in Auckland, specializing in crafting elegant solutions with **Node.js**, **React** and **Angular**.
 With over 5 years of experience, I thrive on turning complex challenges into streamlined applications.

 ## 🔧 Tech Stack
 - **Backend**: Node.js, Nest.js, Java, Spring Boot